 I was quite surprised when I entered the lecture hall last Monday morning: A former student of Les Roches came to give a guest lecture on Revenue Management in the Food & Beverage (F&B) industry and I knew right away that I would be intrigued to hear about his experiences given that I remembered him as a student.

-Over the course of his professional career he has worked with the Food & Beverage departments of many notable hotel companies including Kempinski and Mandarin Oriental.
+Over the course of his professional career which includes a career in food and beverage management, he has worked with the Food & Beverage departments of many notable hotel companies including Kempinski and Mandarin Oriental.
 During his lecture, he explained in great length the crucial elements for strategically boosting restaurant revenue building on his industry experience.
 The following are the main points he underlined during his presentation.

 Successful revenue management relies heavily on the ability to accurately forecast demand.
 Through the use of historical data, restaurants can apply principles and strategic objectives to their operations.

-In terms of KPI’s, GOPPAR (Gross Operating Profit Per Available Room) includes the entire operation and can be a better determinant than RevPAR (Revenue Per Available Room).
+In terms of KPIs, GOPPAR (Gross Operating Profit Per Available Room) includes the entire operation and can be a better determinant than RevPAR (Revenue Per Available Room).
 Beyond guest satisfaction, the objective of all aspects of business comes down to pure profit margins.
-When considering supply and demand, one of the prerequisites is looking how to increase reservations during low demand periods and how to increase revenues when demand exceeds supply.
+When considering supply and demand, one of the prerequisites is looking at how to increase reservations during low-demand periods and how to increase revenues when demand exceeds supply.

 Jasmine Mari ITO